occultlang/occult/README.md

 ```

 # Speed & Tests
-Occult is about the same as C for running a **non** recursion fibonacci sequence
+Occult is about the same as C
 Test cases are in the `test_cases` directory

 # Cleaning